 If you need to take out student loans to pay for school, you might have the option to choose from variable- or fixed-rate student loans.
 Knowing the difference between the two is crucial, as it affects the overall cost of your student loan debt.

-Read on to find out how a variable vs. fixed rate student loan differs and how to decide which type makes sense for you.
+Read on to find out more on how a variable vs. fixed rate student loans differ and how to decide which type makes sense for you.

 Variable vs. fixed rate student loan

 As mentioned, there are two different interest rate types: variable and fixed.